bbauska/TUMx-DWAPNx/README.md

 our graphic on the right, but not in our data or you could imagine that we already have the same elements on both, the right side and the left.

-So, these are actually the three outcomes that you could have when comparing two sets: on the left in yellow, you have the set of data points and on the right you have the set of elements on our page.
+These are three outcomes that you could have when comparing two sets: on the left in yellow, you have the set of data points and on the right you have the set of elements on our page.
 And D3 provides a function for each of the three cases that can happen if we combine or compare these two sets.

 If we want to deal with all the data points that are not yet on the screen, we can use the enter function.
 If you want to deal with all the elements on the webpage that do not have any representation in our data, for example, because we move that data programmatically, we use the access function and if you want to just deal with all the data points that are already in data and our elements, but, for example, have been updated in the data or the website, we use the update function.

 To have it again in text: we use the enter function of D3 to deal with every data point that does not have a corresponding DOM element yet, and we can use this to add new elements to our SVG.

 On the other hand, the exit function does the exact opposite, if you want.
 If we call the exit function, it will return us every element that is on the site, but does not have a corresponding data point.
 This is mainly used to remove elements from the webpage that are not in the data anymore.

 And then, if we have a number of elements that are in the data and on the site as well, we use the update function, for example, to update any attributes that might have changed.

-So, if we actually do this, you can see, we get the desired outcome on the right.
-So, on the left, let&apos;s go through it again, we select all the links or all the elements that have a link class in our SVG, which will return an empty set.
+If we do this, you can see, we get the desired outcome on the right.
+On the left, let&apos;s go through it again, we select all the links or all the elements that have a link class in our SVG, which will return an empty set.
 We&apos;ll also use the data function to provide the data points on the bottom of the screen of the slide.
-So these are three sets.
+These are three sets.
 And then, we use the enter function to deal with all the data points that are not yet on our page.
 In this case, the three links below, and then we&apos;ll say, for each of the data points we have, append the new line element to our SVG and then also set the attribute class to link, so we can actually label these lines as links.

 Now, we would also like to do the same thing with the nodes.
 In this case, for circular elements, but we will skip this for now.
 You can take a look at our